wonsunahn/CS1632_Summer2021/course-info.md

 * **Exercise 0:** Java assessment exercise
 * **Exercises 1-5:** Exercises that prepare you for the corresponding deliverable
-* **Supplemntary Exercises 1-3:** Supplementary exercises that are unrelated to a deliverable
+* **Supplementary Exercises 1-3:** Supplementary exercises that are unrelated to a deliverable

 ## Programming Language Selection